aniolpetit/irwa-2025-group06/project_progress/part_1/IRWA_Part1_Report.md

 We adopt a hybrid strategy that reflects how different product attributes are typically used in search.

 Specifically, we generate separate token lists for `title`, `brand`, `category`, `sub_category`, and `product_details` so they can be weighted differently at query time.
+We decided to include the seller in the list of tokens for description.
 In addition, we keep a combined `full_text` field that concatenates `title`, `description`, `category`, `sub_category`, `brand`, `seller`, and `product_details`, which serves as a fallback for general or unstructured queries.
-The `seller` text is preserved and remains available for exact filtering if needed, but we do not create a dedicated token list for it.

 This approach recognizes that each field carries different information about a product.
 Categories and subcategories describe the type of item, brands often capture user intent (for instance, when searching for “Nike shoes”), and product details provide technical or descriptive attributed such as color, material, or fit.
 By keeping these fields separate, we can assign appropriate weights depending on the type of query, while the combined `full_text` ensures coverage for broader or mixed queries.
 This design improves the accuracy of retrieval when users focus on a specific aspect (such as brand, category, or detailed specifications) while still performing well for more general searches.

 We also considered alternative designs.
 Merging all text into a single field would simplify implementation and reduce indexing costs, but it would eliminate useful structure and make it difficult to prioritize relevant attributes, likely reducing precision.
-Conversely, relying only on separate fields would provide more control and higher precision but could fail to retrieve results when query terms appear across different fields.
-Our hybrid solution strikes a balance between these extremes: it introduces some additional complexity and storage requirements, but consistently achieves better retrieval performance across different query types.
+On the other hand, relying only on separate fields would provide more control and higher precision but could fail to retrieve results when query terms appear across different fields.
+Our hybrid solution strikes a balance between these extremes: it introduces additional complexity and storage requirements, but achieves better retrieval performance across different query types.

 #### 2.4.2 Numeric Fields Strategy

 For `out_of_stock`, `selling_price`, `discount`, `actual_price`, and `average_rating`, we treat them as true numeric/boolean values rather than text.
-To ensure consistency and enable proper filtering, sorting, and ranking operations, we apply a dedicated preprocessing function `normalize_numeric_fields` that standardizes these attributes across all records.
+To ensure consistency and enable proper filtering, sorting, and ranking operations, we apply a dedicated preprocessing function `normalize_numeric_fields()` that standardizes these attributes across all records.

-For price-related fields (`selling_price`, `actual_price`)the function removes thousands separators, currency symbols, and any non-numeric characters before converting the result to either an integer or float, depending on the presence of a decimal point.
+For price-related fields (`selling_price`, `actual_price`) the function removes thousands separators, currency symbols, and any non-numeric characters before converting the result to either an integer or float, depending on the presence of a decimal point.
 The `discount` field is normalized by extracting numeric characters from strings such as “69% off” and converting them into integer percentages.
 The `average_rating` field is parsed as a floating-point value, accommodating both dot and comma decimal separators.
 Finally, the `out_of_stock` attribute is explicitly cast to a boolean type to ensure consistent logical handling.

 This normalization process enables accurate numeric comparisons and operations such as range queries (e.g., “price under 50”, “rating ≥ 4.0”), sorting (e.g., by lowest price or highest rating), and filtering (e.g., only available products).
 Indexing these fields as text is avoided, since string-based matching on numeric data is unreliable and inefficient.
 The original raw values are preserved for display purposes, but all retrieval and ranking computations rely on the normalized numeric representations.

 #### 2.4.3 Validation Context Integration

+NO VEIG COM HEM UTILITZAT EL CSV EN AQUESTA SECCIÓ!

 The `validation_labels.csv` provides crucial insights for our preprocessing strategy: